 I have done a fair bit of steelhead fishing, Oregon, BC, Alaska, Canada although never to the genuine big fish rivers but they are the most beautiful of fish when straight in off the ocean.
 Kodiak Island is a favourite venue and on the Karluk I had a 35 inch fish which would have been around 17lbs and an absolutely epic fight.

 Another lovely salmonid is the Brook Trout (actually it’s a char) and I have caught them to 7lb 4ozs in Labrador.
+I fished them in southern Patagonia in 2016 and had beauties to 5lb.
+That’s a must trip for the future.
 Their near relative, the Arctic Char is also a lovely fish and in Alaska I have had them to 27 inches.
 The home of the record char is the Tree River up in the arctic and my best at 21lbs here is way short of the record 32 pounder but a great fish on the fly and an awesome fight.
 It was on one of these trips, based at Great Bear Lake, when I had a surprise catch of a Lake Whitefish on the fly which at 7lb 10ozs was 3lbs over the line class record and got me an IGFA line class record.It’s a wide range of species from many different places and all through these years I would fish for grayling whenever I had the chance as that fish was and remains my favourite.
 Here in the UK a true 2lb fish remains a genuinely large grayling although nowadays on many rivers there are true three pounders and some even better.
 My personal best is 2lb 15ozs off the river Itchen and one of these days I hope to have more time to fish them and maybe get the true three.
 The arctic grayling is even more beautiful and I became obsessed with this fish, searching ever more remote places to try for a genuine four pounder.
 Great Bear Lake in the North West Territories gave me some magnificent fish to just over 3lbs and slowly it became clear that a truly big one would have to be incredibly old so that meant the search had to be in ever more remote locations.
 Three trips to the Seward peninsula out from Nome in Alaska finally found the true big ones with several four pounders culminating in a fish of 5lb 1oz which in 2008 was the new Alaska State Record and the IGFA World Fly Record.
 Probably my best ever achievement.

 It’s a complex mix of species in a lifetime of fishing but oddly I nowadays get a real thrill from helping someone else to catch a really big fish and I can well remember my son getting his first carp on fly and my daughter her first double rainbow.
 It was the char my wife had in 2014 in Alaska which was fantastic as it was 27 inches and equal to the best I had ever managed off the Kanectoc.
 That’s what makes fishing so memorable!